Women’s History Month: Women at CUIMC Who Made a Difference

-As New York City health commissioner from 2014 to 2018, Mary T. Bassett, MD’79, worked to address the racism at the root of the city’s health disparities between white residents and communities of color.
+Mary T. Bassett, MD’79, who was confirmed as New York State health commissioner in Jan.
+2022, brings a racial equity approach to public health.
+As New York City health commissioner from 2014 to 2018, she worked to address the racism at the root of the city’s health disparities between white residents and communities of color.

 “There is great injustice in the daily violence experienced by young black men,” she wrote in the New England Journal of Medicine about the Black Lives Matter movement.
 “But the tragedy of lives cut short is not accounted for entirely, or even mostly, by violence.
 In New York City, the rate of premature death is 50 percent higher among black men than among white men...common medical conditions take lives slowly and quietly—but just as unfairly.”

 The daughter of peace and civil rights activists, Bassett grew up in Washington Heights and was drawn to medicine after a summer job as a census taker.
 “I was given the privilege of going into people’s homes, seeing what they put on their table for dinner, sitting down, and taking information about their lives,” she told Columbia Medicine magazine in 2015.
 “I wanted to do more than just register statistics.”
 Bassett also was an associate professor of epidemiology at the Mailman School of Public Health from 1995 to 2018.

 Abbie Ingalls Knowlton, MD, is remembered for her humanism as a care provider and educator and her expertise in endocrinology.